kdave/btrfs-progs/Documentation/btrfs-rescue.rst

 .. _man-rescue-clear-ino-cache:

 clear-ino-cache <device>
-        Remove leftover items pertaining to the deprecated `inode cache` feature.
+        Remove leftover items pertaining to the deprecated *inode number cache* feature.

-	The `inode cache` feature (enabled by mount option "inode_cache") has been completely removed in 5.11 kernel.
+        The feature enabled by mount option *inode_cache* has been completely removed in 5.11 kernel.

 clear-space-cache <v1|v2> <device>
 	Completely remove the on-disk data of free space cache of given version.

-	Especially for v1 free space cache, `clear_cache` mount option would only remove the cache for updated block groups, the remaining would not be removed.
+	Especially for v1 free space cache, *clear_cache* mount option would only remove the cache for updated block groups, the remaining would not be removed.
 	Thus this command is provided to manually clear the free space cache.